MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab2_Data_Model.md

 Now that we have created the table, we are going to add some additional columns to it.
 We will start by adding an event type column.
 Additionally, Contacts will attend our events.
 We want to add the existing Contact table to the data model and associate it with Event Registrations later.

-7. In the **What would you like to do nex**t field, enter: “*Add a choice column named event type”.*
+7. In the **What would you like to do nex**t field, enter: “*Add a choice column named Event Type”.*
-8. Add another column by entering the following text: ”*Add a choice column named registration required*.”
+8. Add another column by entering the following text: ”*Add a choice column named Registration Required*.”

 ![A screenshot of the Event table](media/caccce34fbd7091d59e0fbd4d9cac2b1.png)